PydPiper/viks_SoftwareGuide/source/python/builtin_strings.rst

     # benefit for double quotes: ability to use the apostrophe (')
     "it's a nice day"

+    # string literals (interpret string as a string without special character interpretation)
+    "this is with a new line\n"
+    r"this is without a new line\n"
+    # note that the "r" signifies string literal and the "\n" will not be interpreted as a LFCR

+    # binary string
+    b"this is binary"

 .. code-block:: python

     # multi-line string